GauravS321/gogo/README.md

 MAIL_USERNAME=<your-username>
 MAIL_PASSWORD=<your-password>
 ```
+Enter your google and facebook credentials if you want to use login through these services.
+If not, comment out the relevant code in `src/web/views/users/account/login.hbs`

 2. Copy Primechain-API username and password if you will be using the API service.

 ## 3. Updating Primechain